Pa1mantri/VSD_Hardware_Design/vsdmemsoc/README.md

 $ make synth
 ```
 The above command results in synth.log and vsdmemsoc.synth.v files.
-vsdmemsoc.synth.v is the netlsit file generated using the given libraries used.
+vsdmemsoc.synth.v is the netlsit file generated using the given libraries.
 All the commands needed to generate a netlist file are under one script file.

 List of commands used in the script